 There are many workflows and ways to nudge the algorithm to let it know what is important to you.
 Take a moment to learn how this works, as it might not be intuitive at first.

 My initial impressions of it were that it was very frustrating ("This is stupid!
 Why can't I drag tasks!"), but then, once the concept behind it clicked, it was a real a-ha moment – most apps are designed with neurotypical users in mind, which is not really something that was obvious to me until I tried Lunatask.

 Why reinvent a to-do list?

-This is heavily Kanban-inspired, as Kanban is about completing tasks at a steady pace and in a reasonable time.
 While new tasks arrive at the bottom of the list, one is checking off older tasks on the top.
-The "first-in, first-out" approach maximizes throughput without you going insane because of the amount of work thrown your way.
+The "first-in, first-out" approach maximizes throughput without you going insane because of the amount of tasks thrown your way.

 You can switch between workflows freely — not like in other apps where after changing the structure of the task list, you cannot easily get back to the original state.
 The section where the task belongs in the current workflow is always calculated from its properties — no information is lost when switching between workflows.

 Regardless of what workflow you pick for each list, there will always be at least two visually separated groups of tasks — your backlog of candidates to work on (usually called

 Usually, you will have only a handful of tasks planned to work on next, and you will periodically review your later tasks.
 It is okay if you have a lot of tasks there.

 In all workflows, you move tasks between sections in the list by updating their properties like status or motivation.